Saturday, June 6th - Sunday, June 7th, 2026

 - Runs per inning:

 - For all pool play there shall be a five (5) run per inning rule, with unlimited runs allowed in the seventh or final inning.
-For double elimination play in skill divisions III and II there shall be a five (5) run per inning rule, with unlimited runs allowed in the seventh or final inning.
+For double elimination play in skill divisions Ill and II there shall be a five (5) run per inning rule, with unlimited runs allowed in the seventh or final inning.
 For double elimination play in the Div.
 I skill division there shall be a seven (7) run per inning rule, with unlimited runs allowed in the seventh or final inning.

 - Mercy rule: